iza-institute-of-labor-economics/gettsim/docs/geps/gep-02.rst

 Detailed description
 --------------------

-Main idea: adhere to normal forms (see pages https://www.wiwi.uni-bonn.de/gaudecker/_static/prog_econ/2019/09_data_management.pdf).
+Main idea: adhere to normal forms

 1. Values do not have any internal structure
 2. Tables do not contain redundant information